anacletu/pygame-typing-cat/README.md

 - **ENTER Key**: Submit typed word
 - **BACKSPACE Key**: Delete the last character in the input field

+### Word List
+You are free to update or import your own words.

+1. Navigate to the words folder
+2. Update the file or import your own (make sure to rename it as words.txt or change the path in the code)

+### Setting the Difficulty
+Right now, there is no way to change the difficulty in-game, but you can make the following changes to the code:

+1. XXX
+2. XXXX

 ## Installation
 To set up the development environment and run the game, follow these steps: